qmk/qmk_firmware/docs/feature_layouts.md

 **<community_layout>**: As well as sub-directory name, this serves as Community Layout name
 **<community_layout_keymap>**: As well as sub-directory name, this serves as keymap name of *<community_layout>*

-## Add Community Layout to keyboard
+## Add Community Layout support to keyboard

 For a keyboard to support one or more Community Layouts, the keyboard's `info.json`/`keyboard.json` file must include:
 1. A `"community_layouts"` array containing the name(s) of the respective Community Layout(s) the keyboard in question supports.
 Name(s) must be identical to *<community_layout>*.